|

 The

-conversion, launched in June 1961, took the basic
+June 1961, took the basic saloon model and

-saloon model and modified it into a hatchback
+modified it into a hatchback calling it the

 |

-much welcomed by those wanting to carry a little
+those wanting to carry a little more luggage.
+The

-more luggage.
-The rear seat hinged forward and
+rear seat hinged forward and its squab folded

-car, up to the centre door pillars, was identical
+front of the car, up to the centre door pillars,

-blended onto the original front end was an
+the original front end was an attractve and neat

 |